 English Language Arts is a combination of reading and writing.

-Throughout the year, students will be using various reading strategies such as context clues, comparison/contrast, inferencing, skim/scan, vocabulary building, and a LTF idea of annotation to enhance their comprehension skills and abilities.
-It's important that students not only enhance their reading skills, but also improve their understanding skills as well.
+Throughout the year, students will be using various reading strategies such as context clues, comparison/contrast, inferencing, skim/scan, vocabulary building, and various resources to enhance their comprehension skills and abilities.
+It's important that students not only enhance their reading skills, but also improve their understanding and writing skills as well.
 The students will be issued a Pearson Literature text book and writing book to use as needed throughout the school year.

 Throughout the year, students will be using the writing process in order to improve their writing abilities.
 The process includes five steps: